GenOL: Generating Diverse Examples for Name-only Online Learning: Introduction

-To address those issues, we propose to leverage text-to-image (T2I) generative models for CL.
-Specifically, we propose \emph{\frameworknamefull} \textbf{(\frameworkname)}, which takes only \emph{concepts} as input and trains on images generated by text-to-image (T2I) generative models based on the given \emph{concepts}.
-It takes advantage of generative models, such as controllability~\citep{nie2021controllable} (\ie, generating desired data), unlimited image generation~\citep{liang2022nuwa}, and addressing privacy concerns~\citep{shin2017continual}, as illustrated in Fig.~\ref{fig:teaser}.
-Additionally, it significantly accelerates the data collection process; for example, generating DomainNet using SDXL \citep{podell2023sdxl} with 8 NVIDIA RTX 4090 GPUs take only 80 hours, compared to the 50,000 hours required for manual annotation.
+To tackle these challenges of using web-scrapped data, we propose leveraging text-to-image (T2I) generative models for name-only setup.
+Specifically, we propose a generative name-only framework, \emph{\frameworknamefull} \textbf{(\frameworkname)}, which takes only \emph{concepts} as input and trains on images generated from given concepts without requiring labeled data.
+It takes advantage of generative models, such as controllability~\citep{nie2021controllable} (\ie, generating desired data) and unlimited image generation~\citep{liang2022nuwa}, as shown in Figure~\ref{fig:teaser}.
+Additionally, it significantly accelerates data collection, \eg, generating DomainNet with SDXL\citep{podell2023sdxl} on 8 NVIDIA RTX 4090 GPUs takes only 80 hours, compared to 50,000 hours for manual annotation.
+Note that \frameworkname can be utilized both general online learning setup and online continual learning under distribution shifts that introduces new concepts over time

+In the name-only CL scenario, we focus on cases where new concepts represent \emph{relative novelty}, concepts that are new to specific systems or domains, rather than completely novel concepts to the world~\citep{cossu2022class, shaheen2022continual}.
+For example, a deployed home assistant robot may need to learn new behaviors~\citep{kim2024online} like `ride a bike' and `hold a bike', or e-commerce recommendation systems may need to incorporate new categories, such as `bladeless fans' or `electric scooters', after deployment.
+While these are common concepts, not all common concepts can be included in pre-deployment training due to the impracticality of anticipating all possible operational scenarios.
+To this end, we aim to train models with new concepts that are actually needed in their operational environment (\ie, personalization), leveraging generative models' broad coverage of most everyday concepts~\citep{Ghasemi_Yuan_Marion_Moghaddam_2024}.
+We leave name-only CL for completely novel concepts unknown to generative models as future work.